 Great Wall of China

 We have had the privilege of visiting The Great Wall of China, not once but twice!
-We have been to two sections: the Muytianyu Wall and the Badaling Great Wall.
+We have been to two sections: the Mutianyu Wall and the Badaling Great Wall.
 Both were equally impressive.
 We really feel that the Great Wall of China lives up to the hype.
 The location is breathtaking as it weaves through the mountains and spans for miles and miles.
 Even with the crowds of Badaling, which is close to Beijing, we loved it.
 The wall was built in the 7th century and spanned nearly 9000 km.

 Christ the Redeemer, Brazil

 Rio de Janeiro is one of our favorite cities on earth.
-Christ the Redeemer stands proudly overhead high on Corcovado Mountain, overlooking the city, and can be seen from all vantage points.
+The Christ the Redeemer statue stands proudly overhead high on Corcovado Mountain, overlooking the city, and can be seen from all vantage points.
 The most amazing experience we had was taking a doors-off helicopter ride to view Christ the Redeemer from above.
 The statue of Jesus perched on Mount Corcovado began construction in 1926.
 Standing 30 meters tall, it is a massive achievement and has made Rio one of the most popular tourist destinations on the planet.

 Colosseum, Italy

 It has always been our dream to see the Colosseum of Italy.
 When we finally made it to Rome, we not only had the chance to see it, but we stayed in the most incredible apartment right beside this wonder with a view of the ruins from our window.
 Built-in the 1st century, this amphitheater has a bloody past with Gladiators fighting to the death and Christians being thrown to the lions.
 Animals were used and abused here, and it is thought that half a million people and nearly one million animals died within its walls.
 Today, it stands in ruins and no longer sees bloodshed.
-Instead, it sees many tourists, more than 6 million people visiting it each year!
+Instead, it sees many tourists, with more than 6 million people visiting it each year!

 Machu Pichu, Peru